Undergraduate Courses

 50:209:406

-Independent Study in Digital Studies
+Independent Study In Digital Studies

 An opportunity for advanced students to pursue their interests in digital humanities in a self-determined course of study under the direction of a faculty member.